Skip to content

 The winter jacket you bought from Cape Union Mart is just not going to cut it.

-In winter it is wet and icy, and with thin soles, your feet will get cold and have no grip.
-Another note on shoes, you will end up walking a lot, and most pavements have cobblestones.
+In winter it is wet and icy, and with thin soles, your feet will get cold and the soles will have no grip.
+Another note on shoes, you will most likely walk a lot more, and most pavements have cobblestones.
 High heels are just not made for that.

 Most summer clothes will be suitable here